Mariusthvdb/custom-ui/EXAMPLES.md

 Setting a color for an icon is not possible in core HA.
 There is no attribute `icon_color` out of the box.

 Personally, I can't live without the `icon_color` attribute.
-Fully aware of the modern days custom card-mod, with which you can set a style on any card and entity, this still doesn't come close to the ease of custom-ui.
+Fully aware of the great and modern custom card-mod, with which you can set a style on any card and entity, (see some [examples here](https://github.com/Mariusthvdb/custom-icon-color/blob/main/CARD-MOD-EXAMPLES.md)) this still doesn't come close to the ease of custom-ui.
 Keeping as many styling issues out of the Lovelace cards makes for much better readable configs (imho) and, last but not least: using custom-ui we can set colors and color templates globally.

 Declare once, use everywhere.